 Michael McGarril: Saxophonist Michael McGarril has been busy performing in and around the New York jazz scene for the last decade.
-With his playing described as “a pleasing tone and agile phrasing” (Daily Gazette), Michael has found a nice fit as the leader of Classic Harbor Line’s house band, the Soundwaves.
+With his playing described as “a pleasing tone and agile phrasing” (Daily Gazette), Michael has found a nice fit as the leader of Classic Harbor Line’s house band, the Boat Band.
 He feels equally at home interpreting traditional jazz standards, blowing over R&B and soul grooves, or experimenting with new and original song formats.
 He recently finished a stint with legendary jazz drummer Charli Persip’s big band, Supersound, contributing to their latest album Intrinsic Evolution.
 Along with his own group, Michael performs with singer-songwriter Lindsay Dunphy, and can be heard sitting in with many other acts around New York City.
 Originally from the Hudson Valley in upstate New York, Michael moved to the city in 2004 pursuing a degree at the New School for Jazz and Contemporary Music.
 He has performed with Cuban songstress Xiomara Laugart, jazz greats Frank Wes and Jimmy Heath, and was the opening act at the Belleayre Jazz Festival for two consecutive years for Herbie Hancock and Chick Corea. michaelmcgarril.com

 Step aboard our luxury Yacht Manhattan II in full holiday decor and join us for our romantic Holiday Jazz Cruise.
 Enjoy this 1.75 hour cruise with your loved one and a glass of Champagne in hand.
 See the city lights twinkle at night as you cozy up for an evening out in NY Harbor aboard a luxury yacht.
 Holiday Jazz will take place on Wednesdays, Fridays and Sundays.
 Click here to buy tickets